DID YOU KNOW...

 When you donate to Rose B. Johnson Colon Cancer Awareness Foundation you are supporting individuals who need financial assistance for screening.

 Colorectal cancer is a tumor caused by abnormal division of the digestive tract.
 This is where waste material is stored and where you preserve water before you eliminate waste.

 Many conditions can upset the passage of food through the digestive tract- including stress, the flu or a tumor in the intestine.
 These disturbances may cause problems with bowel movements.

 Have regular exams by a physician.

 Beginning at age 50, you should have screening tests performed, even if you have no symptoms of colorectal cancer.
-People with one or more risk factors should begin screening at at earlier age.
+People with one or more risk factors should begin screening at an earlier age.